-Vice Chair Beer reported the City has Harbor Design Standards that require the fairways to be a minimum of 1.5 X the boat Length Overall (LOA).
+Vice Chair Beer reported the City has Harbor Design Standards for marinas that require the fairways to be a minimum of 1.5 X the boat Length Overall (LOA).
 He noted the fairways between rows in a mooring field should be held to the same or stricter guidelines as a marina slip.
 He presented an example of a new mooring configuration of the B Field.
 He advised a configuration that complies with Harbor Design Standards will provide beachgoers and waterfront residents the ability to enjoy greatly improved Harbor views.
-He advised inefficiency at the J & H Fields also currently exists.
+He advised inefficiency at the J & H Fields also currently exists and will greatly improve with the proposed design.

-Vice Chair Beer reported there are currently 564 moorings and this initiative would allow the City to add 97 new moorings while increasing the space between the boats and the fairways.
-He advised the cost for Phase 1 is \$450,000 with more than half going to new moorings.
+Vice Chair Beer reported there are currently approximately 564 moorings in the City managed mooring fields and this initiative would allow the City to add up to 97 new moorings while increasing the space between the boats and the fairways.
+He advised the cost for Phase 1 is estimated to be \$450,000 with more than half going to new moorings so that cost could be reduced.
 He noted the City would recoup these costs because the new moorings would create new, incremental revenue.
 He provided a brief overview of the Summarization Outline of the Proposed Reconfiguration of Moorings, Future Requests for Extension, Suggested Guidelines for New Double Row Moorings, and outlined the net adjustments.